ethdebug/solidity-data-representation/src/locations-detailed.md

 Pointers to memory are absolute and given in bytes.
 Since memory is padded, all pointers will point to the start of a word and thus be a multiple of `0x20`.
-(With the exception, [mentioned above](#user-content-locations-in-detail-memory-in-detail), of some pointers in Solidity v0.5.3 and v0.5.5.)
+(With the exception, [mentioned above](#user-content-locations-in-detail-memory-in-detail), of some pointers in some specific versions of Solidity.)

 The pointer `0x60` is something of a null pointer; it points to a reserved slot which is always zero.
 By the previous section, this slot can therefore